Foaming at the Mouth

 Satan, the god of this world (god is used here like idol, i.e. false god), tries to keep us from seeing the Light of the World.
 Where do you see "pathetic, ignorant saps" in that?
 We're all the same boat.
 Satan works against all of us.
 If you have not seen through his lies, you are to be pitied and given help, not scorned.

 "By the way, did you notice how these links to the Bible are going to the New Testament?
-That's the one where God is supposedly all about and .
+That's the one where God is supposedly all about love and forgiveness.
 I'm not buyin' it."

 Perhaps that's because your Scriptural exegesis leaves much to be desired.